 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

-I am a counsellor and psychotherapist with over twenty years experience, working in two settings in Hither Green, South East London and Banbury in Oxfordshire.
+I am a counsellor and psychotherapist with over twenty years experience, working in Banbury in Oxfordshire.
 I work with individuals and couples who want to make changes in their lives.
 This is sometimes a short process of just a few weeks and sometimes a longer process of exploration.
 Counselling and Psychotherapy can help towards gaining an understanding of difficulties, coping strategies and ultimately a greater sense of peace.

 Undertaking counselling or psychotherapy is an important decision, so it is very important to find the right person to work with.
 You may wish to visit a number of practitioners for an initial consultation and trust your intuition in selecting the person who feels right for you.

 In your first session with me, we would talk together about the things that are concerning you.
 I would be interested to know something about your history and some details about your story as well as your current life.

 After this assessment session, I would be able to tell you whether I feel I am an appropriate person to help you and on leaving you would have the opportunity to reflect on whether I am the person you would like to work with.

 Here are some other details about the way I work: Each session lasts 50 minutes and sessions will usually be weekly, sometimes twice weekly.
 Your sessions will usually be at the same time and on the same day each week.

 Counselling is generally a shorter term process and psychotherapy is generally more in depth for a more substantial time.
 At the assessment, we would talk about how long your process might be.
 It is not possible to be exact about this, but I would hope to give you some indication.